sergiocollado/potpourri/Notes_on_Linux/notes_on_linux_inner_workings.md

 'Initramfs' is part of the Linux startup process and occours just before the root file system is mounted.
 Everytime a new linux image is generated, a new version of initramfs needs to be generated.
 That is why there are initramfs files in the '/boot' directory.

+To generate an Initramfs, use the command: https://linux.die.net/man/8/mkinitrd

 References:
  - https://www.linuxfromscratch.org/blfs/view/svn/postlfs/initramfs.html
  - https://wiki.gentoo.org/wiki/Initramfs/Guide